pokedpeter/node-typescript-tutorial/README.md

 `Prettier - Code formatter` - by Prettier

 Press `Ctrl + Shift + I` to format code.
 You'll be prompted to select the default formatter.
 Select Prettier as your default.

+### Prettier ESLint

+Search for the below plugin:

+`Prettier ESLint` - by Rebecca Vest

 ## Add Node scripts